What is workflow automation?

 An understanding of the organizational processes will assist in the creation of efficient, productive, and optimally automated workflows.

-A sketch or a brain map of the workflow will assist in the proper visualization of it.
+A sketch or a brain map of the workflow will assist in its proper visualization.
 Once the automation team maps out the workflow from start to finish, they will have an idea of:

 Who the approvers are